-Our adopted mixed breed Poodle/Terrier, Belle, celebrated her first birthday last week.
-She and her sister, Pepper, an AsPin (a Philippine local mixed breed) give us so much joy and they’re such wonderful additions to our little family.
+Our adopted mixed-breed poodle/terrier, Belle, celebrated her fourth birthday last week.
+She and her sister, Pepper, an AsPin (a Philippine local mixed breed) give us so much joy, and they’re such wonderful additions to our little family.

 A dog is the only thing on earth that loves you more than he loves himself.— Josh Billings (a.k.a.
 Henry Wheeler Shaw; humorist and lecturer)